Samsung 2017 QLED Q7 TV: Full, in-depth review

 The main features of the new Q TVs include a recessed no-gap-wall-mount to turn your TV into a picture frame.
 Samsung is adamant it’s provided the tools for many people to actually do this themselves (according to their own surveys, 88 per cent of TV owners want to wall mount their TV but only 20 per cent ever do).

 Furthermore the ports aren’t built into the back of the screen but reside in a breakout box.
-It’s connected with a bendy optic fibre ‘Invisible Connection’ cable.
+It’s connected with a bendy optic fibre ‘Clear Connection’ cable.

 This means that its fast but also that it can be hidden or built into a wall relatively easily.
 The fully-featured breakout box has the standard four HDMI connectors, two USB ports, Ethernet, Optical S/PDIF, antennae and even a mini Component port.